GabriellaAmah/Gabriella-chatbot/README.md

-# i tried building a chatbot along with a tutorial
 #  https://gabriellaamah.github.io/Gabriella-chatbot/.

+a simple beginner friendly chatbot with javascript, html and css